In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model

 Then there’s Total Gym TV

-Registering your Total Gym product on their website grants you free access to their very well-done Total Gym TV portal.
+Registering your Total Gym product on their website grants you access to their very well-done Total Gym TV portal.

 There are several workout programs you can follow along with, led by different instructors covering a wide variety of workouts.

 Back in the day (not too long ago, actually) Total Gym used to ship workout DVDs along with the exercise equipment.

-A few years ago they converted those workout programs over to a new streaming service, though they still have some of the old Total Gym DVDs in stock on their site.
+A few years ago they converted those workout programs over to the new Total Gym TV streaming service, though they still have some of the old Total Gym DVDs in stock on their site.

 Bottom line on using the Total Gym: